-Poor ocular hygiene in combination with increasing age may also be associated with an increase in Demodex count as a result of blocked orifices which prevent normal sebum secretion resulting in increased infestation.
+Poor ocular hygiene in combination with increasing age may also be associated with an increase in Demodex count as a result of blocked oil glands which prevent normal sebum secretion resulting in increased infestation.
 Treatment with topical steroids particularly long term use of these drugs may also result in an increase in the number of Demodex.

-- Bilateral crusting and redness of the lid margins
+- Redness of the lid margins

-- Lashes with dandruff
+- Lashes with cylindrical dandruff

-- Meibomian gland disease
+- Meibomian gland dysfunction (MGD)

-- Swollen eyelids/blepharitis
+- Swollen eyelids

-- Conjunctival inflammation
+- Conjunctival inflammation (Conjunctivitis)

 - Nodular scaring